 In the meantime, let’s touch upon machine learning so as to re-establish what we have already understood and, that is, Machine Learning is a broad field of study, where the development of software (a computer program) automatically improves through experience, based on the data that it has received.

-We nowadays associate the term with “big data,” “data modelling” or “data science,” where retailers, for example, like to collect information about your shopping habits so, in turn, they can more accurately target their advertising.
-And then there are the likes of Amazon and Netflix, who use data analytics to predict or suggest what you might be interested in viewing or purchasing next.
+We nowadays associate the term with “big data,” “data modelling” or “data science,” where retailers, for example, like to collect information about your shopping habits so, in turn, they can more accurately target their advertising, And then there are the likes of Amazon and Netflix, who use data analytics to predict or suggest what you might be interested in viewing or purchasing next.
+Like this: All this you can vividly see while accepting cookies while visiting a new website this way, the browser passes your user data to the website.
+And even if you don't accept them, there are some other ways of data collection to fetch basic details about your persona which don't require cookies at all.

 What’s more?
 It seems the head-scratching grey-matter folks, such as academics, analysts, researchers, and the like, have yet to agree upon a definitive statement as to what Machine Learning actually is.
 Anyway, for me, this is where I take my soapbox and stand proudly to proclaim that AI is nothing more than clever programming and smart technology.
 You see, when you have a software program that has an adaptive set of processes, combined with experience captured through the data it has received, whether that’s previously or currently, then perhaps we can compare it to an “empathic” agent.